 Although the exemption will theoretically make the non-resident rig and seismic vessel operators exempt from tax, in practice they were not paying New Zealand income tax anyway as they were leaving New Zealand before 183 days.
-Extending the exemption has no fiscal cost.
-If the exemption is left to expire, a reduction in tax revenue forecasts would arise as a result of increased tax deductions from churning.
-Forecast baselines include an assumption that the exemption would be renewed.
+If the exemption is extended, an increase in tax revenue forecasts would arise as a result of decreased tax deductions from churning.
+Forecast baselines include an assumption that the exemption would not be renewed.
 Absent that renewal, we anticipate a behavioural change toward churn of rigs and consequential reduction in tax revenue forecasts arising from the expense of that churn.
 Officials do not anticipate that the rigs would start paying tax if the exemption is not extended.
-There are also small oneoff costs for regulators of extending the exemption.
+There are also small one-off costs for regulators of extending the exemption.